kstep/graphicsmagick/www/contribute.rst

 * Create an OpenEXR coder based on the OpenEXR
   <http://www.openexr.org/> library from Industrial Light & Magic.

-* Contribute fast and portable 16-bit (Half) and 24-bit floating point translation code in (C language) so that GraphicsMagick can support these small float samples in TIFF and OpenEXR.

 * Create a *pstoedit* module to import Postscript, EPS, and PDF files as vector data using pstoedit <http://www.pstoedit.net/> which